I help take all the guesswork out of home exercise

 Option 3 for quick workouts is my favorite!

-I’ve got 5 kids and have spent years trying to maintain an effective exercise program between a career, a family life, and gymnastics, softball and basketball practices and games.
+I’ve got 5 kids and have spent years trying to maintain an effective exercise program between a career, a family life, and kids’ activities.

 As a licensed medical professional for 20 years and a former personal trainer I was excited when I did the research about HiiT workouts.